 Dixie Divers, a PADI Five Star IDC Center, holds the North American record for the longest underwater chain of scuba divers.
 They went well beyond the their own previous world record with 386 scuba divers in 2018!

 Dixie Divers’ passion for attempting Guinness World Record titles is evident, and it brings together both the local and global dive community.
-This is truly an outstanding accomplishment for the entire industry, and we are thrilled for all those who contributed to this success.
+This is truly an outstanding accomplishment for the entire industry.
+We are thrilled for all those who contributed to this success.

 Oldest Scuba Diving Club